wendy-p/braze-docs-1/_docs/_user_guide/engagement_tools/canvas/create_a_canvas/create_a_canvas.md

 Tag your Canvases so they're easy to find and build reports out of.
 For instance, when using [Report Builder]({{site.baseurl}}/user_guide/data_and_analytics/reporting/report_builder/), you can filter by particular tags.
 {% endalert %}

-![][51]

 #### Choose conversion events

-Choose your Conversion Event Type, then select the conversions you would like to record.
+Choose your **Conversion Event Type**, then select the conversions you would like to record.
 We will use the [Conversion Event]({{site.baseurl}}/user_guide/engagement_tools/campaigns/testing_and_more/conversion_events/) that you set from this screen to measure the efficiency of your Canvas.

 ![Primary Conversion Event A with the Makes Purchase conversion event type to record conversations for users who make any purchase within a three day conversion deadline.][52]{: style="max-width:75%;"}